guppy0130/sp20-proj1/README.md

     *Just for fun*: For those of you who are baseball buffs, variants of the above queries can be used to find other more detailed SaberMetrics, like [Runs Created](https://en.wikipedia.org/wiki/Runs_created) or [Value Over Replacement Player](https://en.wikipedia.org/wiki/Value_over_replacement_player).
 Wikipedia has a nice page on [baseball statistics](https://en.wikipedia.org/wiki/Baseball_statistics); most of these can be computed fairly directly in SQL.

     *Also just for fun*: SF Giants VP of Baseball Operations, [Yeshayah Goldfarb](https://www.mlb.com/giants/team/front-office/yeshayah-goldfarb), suggested the following:
-    > Using the Lahman database as your guide, make an argument for when MLBs “Steriod Era” started and ended.
+    > Using the Lahman database as your guide, make an argument for when MLBs “Steroid Era” started and ended.
 There are a number of different ways to explore this question using the data.

     (Please do not include your "just for fun" answers in your solution file!
 They will break the autograder.)